NVIDIA/NeMo/nemo/collections/tts/torch/readme.md

 from nemo.collections.tts.torch.data import CharMelAudioDataset

 dataset = CharMelAudioDataset(
-  manifest_filepath="/data/speech/LJSpeech/nvidia_ljspeech_val.json",  # Path to file that describes the location of audio and text sample_rate=22050, supplementary_folder="/data/speech/LJSpeech/debug0",  # An additional folder that will store log_mels, priors, pitches, and energies max_duration=20.,  # Max duration of samples in seconds min_duration=0.1,  # Min duration of samples in seconds ignore_file=None,
+  manifest_filepath="<PATH_TO_MANIFEST_JSON>",  # Path to file that describes the location of audio and text sample_rate=22050, supplementary_folder="./debug0",  # An additional folder that will store log_mels, priors, pitches, and energies max_duration=20.,  # Max duration of samples in seconds min_duration=0.1,  # Min duration of samples in seconds ignore_file=None,